ICA-EGAD/RiC-AG/source/faq--how_to_extend_ric.md

 We recommend that you use an OWL 2 ontology editor, it will likely be very useful to you.
 The open source [Protégé Desktop software](https://protege.stanford.edu/software.php#desktop-protege), for example, can display your extension and the original model extended in the same window (if you have imported the latter), so that you can see where the components are declared in the RiC-O hierarchy.
 Such tools typically embed reasoners which can check that there is no logical inconsistency in what you have asserted, as well as infer triples.

 If you clearly document the extension you have defined, and publish it under a permissive licence along with the data using the components you have added, this will enable others to reuse your data, understanding its semantics.
-They will also enable the production from your dataset of one which is strictly compliant to RiC-O, i.e. not an extension, since the components you have defined are sub-properties or sub-classes of RiC-O. Portals or aggregators might for instance wish to gather datasets using RiC-O only, not taking into account extensions; or they might also be interested in your extension, and reuse it.
+They will also enable the production from your dataset of one which is strictly compliant to RiC-O, i.e. not an extension, since the components you have defined are sub-properties or sub-classes of RiC-O. Such a use-case could for example arise if in the future some portals or aggregators wish to gather datasets and to use RiC-O only, not to take into account any extension developed from RiC-O.

 In the end, all of this might influence the development of RiC itself.